rohitdaryanani/horangi/README.md

       ├── queries
       ├── index.css
       ├── index.js
+      ├── App.css
+      ├── App.js
       ├── logo.svg
       └── registerServiceWorker.js
   ```

   - build - is the transpiled and minified source for the project and is used for deployment
-  - src - is where are code is and is divided into 4 folders
+  - src - is where are code is and is divided into 3 folders
     - components - interaction with the data and UI breaking them down by features
     - queries - GraphQL related queries
     - mutations - GraphQL related mutations